Visiting Old Orhei (Orheiul Vechi): Moldova’s Cave Monastery & Dramatic Landscapes

 view from the narrow ledge on the cliff old orhei cave monastery

-Exploring Old Orhei’s St Mary’s Church
+Old Orhei’s St Mary’s Church

 st mary's old ohei set in beautiful grounds

-Visiting the Ethnographic Museum at Butaceni
+Ethnographic Museum at Butuceni

 Lunch at Butuceni Eco Resort

 The Butuceni Eco Resort is a popular place for visitors and locals to eat.
-It was quiet when we visited, but, apparently, it gets very busy at the weekends.
+It was quiet when we visited, but apparently, it gets very busy at the weekends.

 outside butoceni eco resort old orhei moldova